-CMS has proposed a new timeline for implementation of meaningful use for its Medicare and Medicare electronic health record (EHR) incentive programs, but family physicians still need to stay on task with meaningful use (MU) stage two preparations, according to Jason Mitchell, M.D., the AAFP's director of health information technology.
+CMS has proposed a new timeline for implementation of meaningful use for its Medicare and Medicaid electronic health record (EHR) incentive programs, but family physicians still need to stay on task with meaningful use (MU) stage two preparations, according to Jason Mitchell, M.D., the AAFP's director of health information technology.

 According to information posted on the CMS website(www.cms.gov) on Dec.
 6, the revised timeline would extend stage two through 2016 and, for physicians who have completed at least two years in MU stage two, push the beginning of stage three to 2017.

 "This doesn't affect the implementation of stage two at all," Mitchell told AAFP News Now.
 "It delays stage three by a year, but all of the things that are required to make family physicians compliant with stage two of meaningful use remain exactly the same."

 According to CMS and the Office of the National Coordinator for Health Information Technology (ONC), the changes would